SNCFdevelopers/bootstrap-sncf/templates/extern/4.0/components/edito.md

 {% endexample %}

 ## Proof block

+Proof blocks reinforce the key messages in body copy on text pages by providing “concrete proof” of the company’s high-quality offers or initiatives.
+Proof blocks should be concise, informative and neutral; they are written in a journalistic style.

 Use `is-gray` class or any `bg-{color}` classes available to change the `background-color` element.
 Use `text-{color}` to choose the text color.